erinvdoyle/instatrip/README.md

 If applicable

 # Acknowledgements
-- My mentor, Precious Ijege for
+- My mentor, Precious Ijege, for helping me make sure all my exceptions were handled, providing kind guidance and ---.
-- Our cohort standup leader, Kay Welfare for
+- Our cohort standup leader, Kay Welfare, for providing a weekly dose of enthusiasm and ---
-- My husband, Taylor, for
+- The CI Hackathon Team and my Elevate Hackathon teammates (Team ResuMates!) for inspiration and ---
+- My husband, Taylor, process mapper extraordinaire, for helping me tighten up my flow chart.
+And especially for taking care of our horses and household during Storm Ashley to allow me long hours to complete the bulk of this project

 # Contact
 Thank you for viewing my project.
 Please feel free to contact me with any questions, comments, or opportunities